omnizien/botzLeague/README.md

 # botzLeague
-botzLeague is an nft POC derived from other smart-contract projects, updated and studied.
+botzLeague is an NFT POC derived game.